Do you want to generate more leads for your business?

 - Be yourself.
 The media want authentic and genuine stories, so don’t put on an act.

-- Rambling.
+- No rambling.
 If you ramble, you’ll lose the attention of the journalist and likely end up saying something that’s off message.
 So when you’re answering questions, make sure you’re focused and to the point.

-- Talking too much.
+- Don't talk to much.
 It’s important to answer questions thoroughly, but you don’t want to go on for too long.
 If you do, the interviewer will get impatient and may cut you off.
 This is critical if giving a live TV or radio interview where time is precious.

 - Sounding scripted or rehearsed.
 Avoid reading out information.
-By all means have information with you for referencing, just don't read it out.
-If you have rehearsed an answer - maybe relating to a sensitive area - your delivery should be natural.
+This is a big no no. By all means have information with you for referencing, just make sure your delivery is natural.

 Use Facts and Figures to Illustrate Your Story